flipacholas/Architecture-of-consoles/articles/xbox.md

 {{< /float_group >}}

-The real online experience happens in the **Title Server**, which is the type of server that answers to clients (xbox consoles) around the world and handles realtime communication.
+The real online experience happens in the **Title Server**, which is the type of server that answers to clients (Xbox consoles) around the world and handles real-time communication.
 Microsoft included in their SDK some samples to show how to build these servers, although they relied on Windows systems and were meant to be deployed in data centres running Windows Server.

 #### The start of a new trend